 To get a sense of whether or not you may qualify, you should work with a tax resolution specialist as the IRS’s OIC online qualifier tool is not always accurate.

 Currently not collectible is when you prove to the IRS that you can’t pay your tax debt, and the IRS stops all collection activity on your account.
 A currently not collectible or CNC designation is usually only temporary.
-The IRS usually reviews your tax returns every 2 years to see if anything has changed.
+The IRS regularly reviews your tax returns every two years to see if anything has changed.

 The Fresh Start Initiative makes it easier to apply for currently not collectible status.
 In particular, if you owe less than $10,000, you may not have to provide as many financial details or documents to the IRS.
 Some common scenarios are listed below for people that generally qualify for currently not collectible status: